brian-jordan/aws-server-tutorial/README.md

 # AWS Tutorial CS308
 AWS provides a comprehensive suite of development tools to take your code completely onto the cloud.
 It offers developers the ability to upload static webapps on services like **Elastic Cloud Compute (EC2)**, automatically scale servers with services like **Elastic Beanstalk** (think: Jack's magical beans which *automatically* grow up), keep data in a simple, easily read/write-able storage with **Amazon Simple Storage Service (S3)** and have server clusters on standby to run backend computations efficiently with **Amazon Elastic MapReduce (EMR)**.
 AWS provides all the infrastructure for this, so that developers do not have to worry about any of the difficulties that come with maintaining their own servers.
 Have you ever wanted to get a website up and running quickly, but do not have the access or know-how to operate servers?
 Follow this tutorial and you will be able to do that.
 Note: the AWS Free Tier *should* have you covered for all the uses in this tutorial, just don't do anything crazy, and terminate our instances after use.
+## Make an AWS Account
+[Create a new AWS Account](https://portal.aws.amazon.com/billing/signup#/start).
+Choose the free tier, enter card information, etc. You will not be charged unless you refrain from terminating instances after use.
+Once you have successfully created and confirmed a new account, you should be redirected to the home console page.
+Next to your username in the top right you should see either "Ohio" or "N. Virginia", if your region is Ohio, change it to N. Virginia.
+This just ensures that all the instances started in this tutorial will be in the same region, so that they can work together when the time comes!
 ## AWS Elastic Cloud Compute (EC2)
 EC2 is a service which provides virtual machines for users to run their own applications on the cloud.
 It forms the bedrock for many other AWS services, such as AWS Elastic Beanstalk, which will be used later in the tutorial.
 Simply put, EC2 essentially is hosting a computer for you to use on the cloud.
 ### Getting started with EC2